TristanEDU/note-book/docs/Timeline/2025/May/W3_11-17/Saturday.md

 - 10:15 - got back from getting first load of soil from my parents
 - 11:30 - went for more compost front parents
 - 12:50 - started unloading compost from truck
 - 14:30 - finished emptying the second load of compost and cleaning out the bed of the truck
+- 16:00 - Got home from returning the truck

 ## 📎 Linked Notes
 - [Link](../some/note.md)

 ## 📤 End-of-Day Reflection
 - What went well?
+Flying, all of our garden prep with the exseption of getting plants becuase it got to late and the nursery was closed
 - What didn’t?
 - What to improve tomorrow?